 Mail, kid’s school papers, coupons, and receipts are the usual suspects.
 It clutters your entryway, kitchen counters or desk.
 You can get the piles of papers decluttered and organized.
 It will require developing systems to deal with all the categories of paper.
 Systems sound complicated but they actually help uncomplicate your life.
 So on that note, let’s get started on systems for the everyday papers in your home.

-A wall command center or a mobile command center is an ideal way to organize mail, bills, coupon and receipts and other papers that typically come into your home.
+A family wall command center or a mobile command center is an ideal way to organize bills, mail, coupons, receipts and other papers that typically come into your home.
 Command centers don’t need to be fancy (although they can be if you want them to), they need to be functional.

 Everyday papers were a big struggle for me for a long time.
 I had a system but it didn’t cover all the different categories of paper coming in the house on a regular basis so a pile would start to form on my kitchen counter.
-Since I created our family command center, I no longer have a stack of paperwork.
+Since I created our family command center, I no longer have a stack of paper in the kitchen.

 My command center is in the entry off of the garage, which is typically the way we always come and go and it’s also visible from my kitchen.
 I needed mine to be conveniently located and in my line of vision on a regular basis.